AdobeDocs/campaign-classic.en/help/installation/using/configure-fda-google-big-query.md

         apt-get install -y odbcinst1debian2 libodbc1 odbcinst unixodbc
         ```

+1. Before running the script, you can have access to more information with the `--help` option:

+    ```
+    cd /usr/local/neolane/nl6/bin/fda-setup-scripts
+    ./bigquery_odbc-setup.sh --help
+    ```

-1. Access the directory where the script is located and run the following script:
+1. Access the directory where the script is located and run the following script as a root user:

     ```
     cd /usr/local/neolane/nl6/bin/fda-setup-scripts